Unusual Events In Exercises 37 and 38, find the indicated probabi... | Channels for Pearson+

 Unusual Events

 An event is considered unusual if its probability is significantly low, often defined as less than 5%.
-In the context of the question, after calculating the probability of winning less than two games, you would compare this probability to the threshold of 5% to determine if the outcome is unusual.
-This concept helps in assessing the significance of the results in statistical analysis.
+In the context of the question, after calculating the probability of winning exactly five games, you would compare this probability to the threshold of 5% to determine if winning five games is an unusual outcome.
+This concept helps in making inferences about the likelihood of certain results occurring in probabilistic scenarios.

 Recommended video: